glinesbdev/patient-tracker/README.md

 ## Tests

 The test suite is RSpec.
+The javascript packs will need to be compiled as well.
 To run it:

 ```
-bundle exec rspec
+RAILS_ENV=test bundle exec rake webpacker:compile && bundle exec rspec
 ```

 ## Known Bugs

+* There are some known issues around the chrome webdriver and Capybara that make some tests fail inconsistently.
+  * Specifically the `it 'can edit the patient'` test
 * Pagination doesn't fully update properly with buttons and count.
 * Some things on mobile look odd.
 * Form validations are happening on the server but not displayed in the React forms.